egorb2302/fullstack-todo/README.md

 **Server:** Node.js + Express, PostgreSQL + Drizzle ORM ,Swagger UI for REST API, JWT Auth, Docker, Redis, BullMQ

 - both of sides of my project have Unit \ Integration test with Vitest
+- also both of dirs successfylly passes all tests through Github Actions CI

 ## How to run